-St. Thomas Aquinas School is a Catholic elementary and middle school for grades kindergarten through eighth.
-Enrollment is approximately 425 students with 2 full day kindergarten classes and two classes each of grades 1 – 8.
-There is a maximum of 25 students per class.
+St. Thomas Aquinas School is a Catholic elementary and middle school for pre-kindergarten through eighth.
+Enrollment is approximately 425 students with one full-day pre-kindergarten class, two full-day kindergarten classes and two classes each of grades 1 – 8.
+There is a maximum of 25 students per class in K – 8th and 15 students in the pre-k class.
 The typical school day is from 8 am to 3 pm.

 St. Thomas Aquinas strives to provide a well-rounded, holistic education for its students.
 Core subjects include religion, reading, math, language arts, science, and social studies.
 Core subjects are taught in a challenging and developmentally appropriate style.
 Art, music, computer and gym courses are also offered.
 Students learn the traditions and tenants of the Catholic Faith through daily instruction, prayer, services, and participation in the liturgical life of the parish.
 Daily recitation of the Rosary and Scripture sharing are part of the development of the spiritual nature and life of students.